For info on our Telehealth clinic click here

 Can have cold-like symptoms.
 Can progress into life threatening pneumonia.

 80% of people have mild symptoms, Children tend to have mild symptoms.
 People most at risk are the over 60s, those with underlying respiratory conditions (asthma, COPD, emphysema) or other chronic conditions (diabetes, heart disease, cancer) – so that includes a very high proportion of us at CAA – both patients and staff!
-Pregnancy poses no extra risk and you cannot get it from your pet however don’t let strangers pet your dog.
+Pregnancy poses no extra risk.
+Cats and the cat family (lins, tigers) can get COVID – we don’t yet know if humans can catch it from cats.
+If someone pets your dog it could theoretically be passed to you but there is no known case yet of dog to human.
+Either way I would keep my pets inside or under my control.
 Young people are not immune.
-Both here in the USA and in Italy 35% of the intensive care patients are under the age of 40.
+Both here in the USA and in Italy, 35% of the intensive care patients are under the age of 40.

 Coronavirus is concerning because of the death rate.
-You may have heard that more people die of flu every year, which is true, however, the death rate from this coronavirus is high – 3 people in 100 cases die.
+You may have heard that more people die of flu every year, which is true, however, the death rate from this coronavirus is high – 3-13 people in 100 cases die.
 By contrast,13 people in 10,000 die of the flu.
-Also, although the WHO and others are working on a vaccine, there is currently no coronavirus vaccine, whereas there is for the flu.
+Also, although the WHO and others are working on a vaccine and treatment, there is currently no coronavirus vaccine, whereas there is for the flu.

 How is it spread?

 Almost always through close contact with a sick person.
-The virus is spread via droplets from coughing and sneezing.
+The virus is spread via droplets from coughing, sneezing, or talking.
 Some think it can hang in the air (aerosol) for up to 3 hours – but this is not clear whether it aerosolizes through medical procedures or can happen by coughing.
 It can be caught through droplets landing on surfaces, a person touches the surface then their nose, mouth or eyes.
 The virus only enters through one of these routes (nose, mouth or eyes).
 Most commonly though it is caught through someone coughing or sneezing near you or you are in close contact with someone with COVID according to the CDC and the WHO.

 It is not known how long it survives on surfaces – it could be from a few hours to a few days., what I have read recently says from 2-3 hours up to 3-9 days!
 Quite a range.
-Recent tests from the cruise ship that had lots of cases showed virus alive at 17 days.
+Recent tests from the cruise ship that had lots of cases showed fragments of virus at 17 days, however they may not have been viable (alive).
 So, lets just assume it is everywhere.
 Quarantine anything that comes into your house, mail, packages, your son’s basketball, for one to two days.
 The virus lives longer on hard surfaces than on soft surfaces.
+Cleaning with soap and water, spraying with 70% alcohol are good ways of dealing with anything that comes into your house.
 Disinfecting surfaces with disinfectant after cleaning with soap and water will kill the virus.
 Disinfectants that work are; Bleach (5 tablespoons in a gallon water or 4 teaspoons in a quart); Ethyl or rubbing alcohol (60-90% in water – check the bottle to see starting % then use math!); Hydrogen peroxide (3% is how you can commonly buy it.
 Use it straight and leave on surface for 6-8 minutes).
 Disinfectants are recommended if you are living with a person positive for COVID-19

-There is no treatment for corona virus, just rest and take care of yourself.
-Most people (80%) have mild symptoms.
+There is no treatment for coronavirus, just rest and take care of yourself.
+Most people (80%) have mild symptoms to severe flu-like symptoms.
+If you get short of breath, contact your healthcare provider immediately.
 Serious infections are treated using support measures at hospitals.
 The WHO and other organizations are testing Western and traditional medicines to see if they will help.
 Antibiotics do not help because this is a virus.
-About 16% will need to be hospitalized.
+About 16% will need to be hospitalized and about 5% will need to go into intensive care usually on a ventilator.

 When to Self-isolate?